andyl/vagrant_base/README.md

 ### TMATE Terminal Sharing

 Session host:
-- start a tmate session `tmate`
+- start a tmate session `tmate_start`
 - publish the session address `tmate_address`
 - the session address is auto-published onto SSH-Chat

-Session participant:
+Session guest:
 - enter the ssh command with session address on your command line

 ### WORMHOLE File Transfer